Xomega-Net/Xomega.Docs/docs/tutorial/2-search/6-dynamic-enum.md

 ![Results enum](img6/results-enum.png)

-As you see, both Sales Person and Sales Territory now show their display names rather than IDs in both the results list and in the search criteria summary above the grid.
+As you see, both Sales Person and Sales Territory now show their display names rather than IDs in both the results list and the search criteria summary above the grid.